Resident Evil Village: Plot

-Ethan revives after encountering Eveline in limbo, who reveals that he was killed in his first encounter with Jack Baker in Dulvey, but was revived by her mold, which gave him regenerative powers.
-The Duke brings Ethan to the ritual site where Miranda attempts to revive Eva, but instead revives Rosemary.
-An enraged Miranda battles Ethan, who kills her, before the Megamycete emerges from the ground.
-Ethan, with his regenerative powers having reached their limit, sacrifices himself to detonate the bomb planted on the Megamycete, while Chris transports Mia and Rosemary to safety.
-As Mia mourns the loss of Ethan, Chris discovers that the BSAA soldiers sent to the village were organic bioweapons and orders his squad to head for the BSAA's European headquarters.
+Ethan revives after encountering Eveline in limbo, who reveals that he had died in his first encounter with Jack Baker in Dulvey, 3 years ago but was revived by her mold, which gave him regenerative powers.
+The Duke brings Ethan to the ritual site where Miranda attempts to revive Eva, but ends up reviving Rosemary instead.
+Enraged, she battles Ethan, who kills her, before the Megamycete emerges from the ground.
+Ethan, with his regenerative powers finally having reached their limit, sacrifices himself to detonate the bomb planted on the Megamycete, while Chris transports Mia and Rosemary to safety.
+As Mia mourns Ethan's death, Chris learns that the BSAA soldiers sent to investigate the village were organic bioweapons and orders his squad to head for the BSAA's European headquarters to find those responsible.
+Years later, the teenaged Rosemary—who now goes by Rose—visits Ethan's grave before being called away on a mission for the BSAA.
+As she and her escort drive off into the distance, an unknown figure approaches the vehicle.

 Shadows of Rose

 Rose, now sixteen years old, has been separated from Mia while under the protection of Chris.
 She has become a social outcast due to her abilities gained from the Megamycete, and resents her powers.
-Canine, a member of the Hound Wolf Squad, informs her from Miranda's research that there is a Purifying Crystal within the realm of the Megamycete that can remove Rose's abilities; he proposes that she find the rest of Miranda's research inside the consciousness of the Megamycete fragment that he has salvaged.
-Rose uses her powers to enter the mind of the Megamycete, where she discovers herself in a realm similar to Dimitrescu's castle.
-She finds it covered in spewing mold, with monsters led by a version of the Duke attacking and killing clones of herself.
-She is helped by a guiding spirit whom she names Michael.
+Canine, a member of the Hound Wolf Squad, informs her that, according to Miranda's research, there is a Purifying Crystal within the realm of the Megamycete that can remove Rose's abilities.
+He proposes that Rose finds the rest of Miranda's research within the sea of consciousnesses stored within the Megamycete fragment that the team has salvaged.
+Rose uses her powers for her consciousness to enter the Megamycete, where she discovers herself in a realm similar to Dimitrescu's castle.
+She finds it covered in spewing mold, with monsters led by a masked version of the Duke hunting and killing clones of herself.
+She encounters a guiding spirit whom she names Michael.
 Despite Michael's advice to leave the Megamycete, Rose persists, wanting to rid herself of her powers.
 With Michael's help, Rose escapes the castle but falls into a deeper stratum within the Megamycete.